Anti-nuclear protests: Australia and the Pacific

 On Palm Sunday 1982, an estimated 100,000 Australians participated in anti-nuclear rallies in the nation's largest cities.
 Growing year by year, the rallies drew 350,000 participants in 1985.
 The movement focused on halting Australia's uranium mining and exports, abolishing nuclear weapons, removing foreign military bases from Australia's soil, and creating a nuclear-free Pacific.
+During the early to mid 1980s a number of visits by potentially nuclear armed and powered US warships were made subject to protests and on board occupations.

+In 1998 an eight month blockade disrupted construction work on the proposed Jabiluka uranium mine.
+As part of a campaign led by the Mirrar people, this helped lead to the project being canceled.

 On Dec 17th 2001, 46 Greenpeace activists occupied the Lucas Heights facility to protest the construction of a second research reactor.
 Protestors gained access to the grounds, the HIFAR reactor, the high-level radioactive waste store and the radio tower.
 Their protest highlighted the security and environmental risks of the production of nuclear materials and the shipment of radioactive waste from the facility.

 In March 2012, hundreds of anti-nuclear demonstrators converged on the Australian headquarters of global mining giants BHP Billiton and Rio Tinto to mark one year since the Fukushima nuclear disaster.
 The 500-strong march through southern Melbourne called for an end to uranium mining in Australia.
 There were also events in Sydney, and in Melbourne the protest included speeches and performances by representatives of the expatriate Japanese community as well as Australia's Indigenous communities, who are worried about the effects of uranium mining near tribal lands.